CyrilPeponnet/cyrilpeponnet.github.com/_posts/2014-09-18-diving-into-python-memory.md

 Memory : 115188 (kb) with 377 Node 0 iq 0 message 11235 dict
 ```

-We can see that our previous fix works as we don't have any IQ/Message hanging.
+We can see that our previous fix works since we don't have any IQ/Messages hanging.

-But I still have Nodes, I know that we are using the simplexml object to deal with XML file (libvirt domain definition for example) so let’s see what these nodes are.
+But I still have Nodes, I know that we are using the simplexml object to deal with XML files (libvirt domain definition for example) so let’s see what these nodes are.

-First I try to filter the parent nodes (as nodes can have leaf nodes and parent node with:
+First I try to filter the parent nodes (as nodes can have leaf nodes and parent nodes):

 ```python
 In : topNodes=[]